madprops/airc/README.md

 ---

 `owners`: Special admins that can't be removed through commands.

+They can run all the commands.

-They are able to add and remove admins through commands.
+They are able to add/remove admins, and modify permissions.

 ---